-This post is an abridged version of an article on Australian Business Traveller published on 2 April 2014.
+This post is an abridged version of an article on Australian Business Traveller published on the 22nd July 2014.

-This post is an abridged version of an article on Australian Business Traveller published on 28 March 2014.
+This post is an abridged version of an article on Australian Business Traveller published on the 21st July 2014.

-This post is an abridged version of an article on Australia Business Traveller published on the 10th February 2014.
+This post is an abridged version of an article on Australian Business Traveller published on the 14th July 2014.

 Collect your stash of Skywards miles for you can swap them for a much more comfortable flight in business class if you were ever stuck in economy to Dubai and beyond with Emirates.